Dr. Radosław Zajdel

 Project Coordinator

-1. 2024–2026: MERIT MSCA-COFUND grant (Research Institute of Geodesy, Topography and Cartography / GOP).
+1. 2024–2026: MERIT MSCA-COFUND grant (Research Institute of Geodesy, Topography and Cartography, v.v.i; Geodetic Observatory Pecny (GOP)).
 Project BIG4 - Benefits of GNSS Integration for Geodesy, Geophysics, and Geodynamics.

 2. 2023–2024: UPWr internal grant.
 Development of innovative solution weighting methods for improving the quality of multi-GNSS satellite orbit combinations.